Cosimo-CS/Phishing-analysis/README.md

 - What is his email address?

-Service@paypal.be
+service@paypal.be

 - What email address will receive a reply to this email?

+service@paypal.be

 - What brand was this email tailored to impersonate?

+Paypal/Spotify

 - What is the originating IP?
 Defang the IP address.

+66[.]211[.]170[.]87

 - What do you think will be a domain of interest?
 Defang the domain.

+www[.]paypal[.]com/cgp/app-redirect

 - What is the shortened URL?
 Defang the URL.

+www[.]paypal[.]com

 - Do you think this is a phishing email?

+No, the SPF and DMARC have passed the security test but the DKIM is neutral.
+Which bring me to make a deeper analysis of this email but I don't see nothing suspicious.